Nqweba Dam

-Nqweba Dam (previously known as Van Ryneveld's Pass Dam), is an earth-fill type dam located on the Sundays River in the Camdeboo National Park, in Graaff-Reinet, Eastern Cape, South Africa.
+Nqweba Dam (previously known as Van Ryneveld's Pass Dam), is an earth-fill type dam located on the Sundays River in the Camdeboo National Park, in Robert Sobukwe Town, Eastern Cape, South Africa.

 It was opened in 1925.
 The dam has a capacity of 46369000 m3, and a surface area of 10.285 km2, the wall is 46 m, and is 357 m long.
-Once an irrigation dam, it now mainly serves to supply potable water for domestic and industrial use to the residents and businesses of Graaff-Reinet.
+Once an irrigation dam, it now mainly serves to supply potable water for domestic and industrial use to the residents and businesses of Robert Sobukwe Town.
 Its hazard potential has been ranked high (3).

 Etymology

 The new name given in 2001, Nqweba, means "meeting place" in Xhosa.